 Most people in Haiti would have neither equipment, nor tools, nor parts to fix them on their own.
-We have wells that were drilled 30 years ago that are as good today as when they were first drilled.
+There are community wells we drilled 30 years ago that are as good today as when they were first drilled.

 Most villages in Haiti have an urgent need for clean water.
 The coordinator of our well-drilling team works with the local communities to plan the drilling schedule and maintenance of the wells.
 Communities are required to give a small participation fee for this service, with the view in mind that local participation builds a sense of ownership in the project.

 While today we use GPS coordinates to record the accurate location of our wells, years ago that was not possible.
 The coordinates we have are then recorded electronically on a map program that can be viewed here on this site.

 Other villages in areas further away continue to come making requests for wells.
 We know the need is real.
 So as the Lord provides funds we keep on drilling.
 We started drilling in Passe Bois D’Orme and since then, we have spread to many other distant villages.